XFox111/TabsAsideExtension/CONTRIBUTING.md

 ## Providing Feedback
 Your comments and feedback are welcome.
-You can leave your feedbak on feedback@xfox111.net or do it on [Microsoft Edge Add-ons Webstore](https://microsoftedge.microsoft.com/addons/detail/tabs-aside/kmnblllmalkiapkfknnlpobmjjdnlhnd) or [Chrome Webstore](https://chrome.google.com/webstore/detail/tabs-aside/mgmjbodjgijnebfgohlnjkegdpbdjgin)
+You can leave your feedbak on feedback@xfox111.net or do it on [Microsoft Edge Add-ons Webstore](https://microsoftedge.microsoft.com/addons/detail/tabs-aside/kmnblllmalkiapkfknnlpobmjjdnlhnd), [Chrome Extensions Webstore](https://chrome.google.com/webstore/detail/tabs-aside/mgmjbodjgijnebfgohlnjkegdpbdjgin) or [Mozilla Add-ons Webstore](https://addons.mozilla.org/firefox/addon/ms-edge-tabs-aside/)

 ## Reporting Issues
 Have you identified a reproducible problem in the extension?
 Have a feature request?
 I'd like to hear it!
 Here's how you can make reporting your issue as effective as possible.

 ### Look For an Existing Issue
-Before you create a new issue, please do a search in [open issues](https://github.com/xfox111/ChromiumTabsAside/issues) to see if the issue or feature request has already been filed.
+Before you create a new issue, please do a search in [open issues](https://github.com/xfox111/TabsAsideExtension/issues) to see if the issue or feature request has already been filed.

-Be sure to scan through the [feature requests](https://github.com/XFox111/ChromiumTabsAside/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).
+Be sure to scan through the [feature requests](https://github.com/XFox111/TabsAsideExtension/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment: